Elering/estfeed-datahub-docs/eng/12-metering-data.md

 Estfeed Datahub does not validate that the entire period is fully covered with metering data.
 For example, it is not checked whether every 15-minute interval for electricity or every hourly interval for gas is filled separately.

+### Submission of Balancing Energy Data

+To operate as an **independent aggregator**, the declaration of activated balancing energy volumes in Estfeed Datahub must be enabled.
+Central settlement and imbalance calculations are based on the activated balancing energy volumes submitted by the independent aggregator to the Datahub.

+Activated balancing energy refers to the upward or downward balancing energy delivered in response to an activation signal from Elering.
+For example, if Elering activates 1 MW of downward regulation for a 15-minute period and consumption increases by 1 MW as a result, the activated energy volume is 0.250 MWh, or 250 kWh.
+In Estfeed Datahub, volumes are submitted in kWh with Wh precision (e.g. 1 MWh = 1000.000 kWh).

+The independent aggregator must declare the previous day's activated balancing energy volumes **by 10:00 each day**.
+Data is submitted for an aggregation metering point covered by a valid aggregation agreement.

+Activated balancing energy volumes are declared in Estfeed Datahub as metering data.
+In this context, the activated balancing energy volumes are treated as metering data and the aggregation metering point is treated as the metering point.

 ### Transmitting metering data

 The metering point manager ensures the determination of active energy quantities for its metering points and transmits the metering data to Estfeed Datahub.